SamvitJ/Accel/README.md

 Some notes:

-* Accel combines optical-flow based keyframe feature warping (Deep Feature Flow) with per-frame temporal correction (DeepLab) in a score fusion step to improve on the accuracy of each of its constituent sub-networks.
+* Accel combines optical flow-based keyframe feature warping (Deep Feature Flow) with per-frame temporal correction (DeepLab) in a score fusion step to improve on the accuracy of each of its constituent sub-networks.
 * Accel is trained end-to-end on the task of video semantic segmentation.
 * Accel can be built with a range of feature sub-networks, from ResNet-18 to ResNet-101.
 Accel based on ResNet-18 (Accel-18) is fast and reasonably accurate.
 Accel based on ResNet-101 (Accel-101) exceeds state-of-the-accuracy.
 * Accel can be evaluated on sparsely annotated video recognition datasets, such as Cityscapes and CamVid.